Standard Test and Programming Language

-JAM / STAPL ("Standard Test and Programming Language") is an Altera-developed standard for JTAG in-circuit programming of programmable logic devices which is defined by JEDEC standard JESD-71.
+JAM / STAPL ("Standard Test and Programming Language") is an Altera-developed standard for JTAG in-circuit programming of programmable logic devices (PLDs).
+It is defined by JEDEC standard JESD-71.

 STAPL defines a standard .jam file format which supports in-system programmability or configuration of programmable devices.
 A JTAG device programmer implements a JAM player which reads the file as a set of instructions directing it to program a PLD.

 The standard is supported by multiple PLD and device programmer manufacturers.